z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

 ## z88dk IEEE Floating Point Package - `math16`

-This is the z88dk 16-bit IEEE-754 standard math16 floating point maths package, designed to work with the SCCZ80 IEEE-754 16-bit interfaces.
+This is the z88dk 16-bit IEEE-754 standard math16 half precision floating point maths package, designed to work with the SCCZ80 IEEE-754 half precision 16-bit interfaces.

-Where not written by me, the functions were sourced from:

-  * [float16 library](https://github.com/artyom-beilis/float16), copywrite (C) 2020 Artyom Beilis.
-  * the Hi-Tech C floating point library, copyright (C) 1984-1987 HI-TECH SOFTWARE.
-  * the Cephes Math Library Release 2.2, copyright (C) 1984, 1987, 1989 by Stephen L. Moshier.
-  * various Wikipedia references, especially for Newton-Raphson and Horner's Method.

 This library is designed for z80, z180, and z80n processors.
 Specifically, it is optimised for the z180 and [ZX Spectrum Next](https://www.specnext.com/) z80n as these processors have a hardware `16_8x8` multiply instruction that can substantially accelerate the floating point mantissa calculation.